czietz/emutos-bootloader/README.md

 ## Purpose

-The EmuTOS hard disk boot-loader enables you to to boot EmuTOS from a hard disk (or hard disk replacement such as Ultrasatan or Gigafile) without needing any 3rd party hard disk driver.
-This makes it easy to use EmuTOS as default OS on your Atari.
+The EmuTOS hard disk boot-loader enables you to boot EmuTOS from a hard disk (or hard disk replacement such as Ultrasatan or Gigafile) without needing any 3rd party hard disk driver.
+This makes it easy to use EmuTOS as the default OS on your Atari.
 No hardware modifications (such as replacing ROMs) is required.

 ## About EmuTOS

-[EmuTOS](https://emutos.sourceforge.io/) is a free operating system mainly, not but not only, for the Atari ST and its successors.
+[EmuTOS](https://emutos.sourceforge.io/) is a free operating system mainly, but not only, for the Atari ST and its successors.
 Compared to Atari TOS, it adds additional hardware support, more languages, and a wider range of supported systems, among other things.

 ## Supported configurations